Mom Rage Therapy in Minnesota

 If these hit home, please know this: you are not a bad mom.
 Your nervous system is simply overloaded.

-Why It Happens to Perfectionist Moms
+Why Postpartum Anger and Resentment Happen to Perfectionist Moms

 When you're holding impossible standards, constant worry, and the mental load of everything, your nervous system eventually hits its limit.
 Rage is often the pressure valve.
 It doesn't mean you don't love your family, it means your system needs support.